khandragon/WikiChart/spec_project2_wiki.md

 In addition, there should be a fixed-position link in the bottom-right corner of the screen that allows the user to jump to the top of the document.
-Make sure this link never obscures any other content.
+Make sure this link never obscures any other content and that it's always visible, even when the user scrolls to different parts of the page.

 ## Cross-Browser Behaviour, Graceful Degradation, Design